2/21/2026

-(Centralia, WA) The District 4 1A boys and girls District tournaments will conclude on Saturday at Centralia high school.
+(Centralia, WA) The District 4 1A boys and girls District tournaments concluded on Saturday at Centralia high school.
 Both tournaments will play their Championship game with both teams advancing to the State tournament.

 There will also be two 3rd place games with each team winning advancing to the State tournament and the losers out.
 They both will be awarded a 3rd place trophy as they will not play-off for 3rd and 4th since both teams are headed to state.